cgroza/GraffiTE/README.md

    /path/to/assembly/sampleB.fa,sampleB_name
    /path/to/assembly/sampleZ.fa,sampleZ_name
    ```

-- `--asm_divergence`: minimap2 parameter for assembly divergence.
-Values are `asm5`, `asm10`, `asm20`.
+OR

 - `--longreads`: a CSV file that lists the longreads FASTQ, sample names, and type of longreads (hifi/pb/ont) from which polymorphisms are to be discovered.
 One FASTQ per sample and sample names must be unique. **The header is required**.

    Example `longreads.csv`:
    ```
    path,sample,type
-   /path/to/assembly/sampleA.fq.gz,sampleA_name,pb
-   /path/to/assembly/sampleB.fq.gz,sampleB_name,hifi
-   /path/to/assembly/sampleZ.fq.gz,sampleZ_name,ont
+   /path/to/reads/sampleA.fq.gz,sampleA_name,pb
+   /path/to/reads/sampleB.fq.gz,sampleB_name,hifi
+   /path/to/reads/sampleZ.fq.gz,sampleZ_name,ont
    ```

+AND (always required)

 - `--TE_library`: a FASTA file that lists the consensus sequences (models) of the transposable elements to be discovered.
 Must be compatible with `RepeatMasker`, i.e. with header in the format: `>TEname#type/subtype` for example `AluY#SINE/Alu`.
 The library can include a single repeat model or all the known repeat models of your species of interest.
    - From [DFAM](https://dfam.org/releases/current/families/) (open access): download the latest DFAM release (`Dfam.h5` or `Dfam_curatedonly.h5` files) and use the tool [FamDB](https://github.com/Dfam-consortium/FamDB) to extract the consensus for your model: `famdb.py -i <Dfam.h5> families -f fasta_name -a <taxa> --include-class-in-name > TE_library.fasta`
    - From [Repbase](https://www.girinst.org/server/RepBase/index.php) (paid subscription): use the "RepeatMasker Edition" libraries

 - `--reference`: a reference genome of the species being studied.
-All assemblies are compared to this reference genome.
+All assemblies or long-reads  in input are compared to this reference genome.

 - `--graph_method`: can be `pangenie`, `giraffe` or `graphaligner`, select which graph method will be used to genotyped TEs.
 Default is `pangenie` and it is optimized for short-reads. `giraffe` can handle both short and long reads, and `graphaligner` is optimized for long reads.
 >Note that both `giraffe` and `graphaligner` will spawn a process called `graphAlignReads`, while `pangenie` will spawn a process called `pangenie`.

 - `--reads`: a CSV file that lists the read sets (FASTQ/FASTQ.GZ) and sample names from which polymorphisms are to be genotyped.
 These samples may be different than the genome assemblies. **The header is required**.
 Only one FASTQ/FASTQ.GZ per sample, and sample names must be unique.
 Paired-end reads must be interleaved in the same file (`Pangenie`).
+In case `--longreads` is used as input, the same table can be used for `--longreads` and `--reads` (but not the opposite: `type` column is needed in `--longreads`, optional for `--reads`).

    Example `reads.csv`:
    ```